e-conomic/vml-docs/docs/source/getting_started.rst

 ===============
 The machine learning team team builds and hosts machine learning solutions used for automated decision making within Visma's line of ERP systems.
-The machine learning models are available via a moden :ref:`REST api<restapi-label>` that will be described in detail later in this document.
+The machine learning models are available via a modern :ref:`REST api<restapi-label>` that will be described in detail later in this document.

 A minimal example
 -----------------
-So we have a consumer(a Visma ERP) -- e-conomic -- that wants to map text entries to general ledger accounts.
+So we have a consumer(a Visma ERP) -- we'll use e-conomic in this example -- that wants to map text entries to general ledger accounts.
 They contacted our team about the problem and now our data science guys have developed and uploaded a model that maps text to general ledger accounts.

-The consumer has recieved a pair of master credentials
+The consumer has received a set of master credentials

 .. sourcecode:: none